 Which I utterly forgot.
 So I ended up with this mess.

-I cured this one over and over and over and over – you’ll notice it appear in upcoming photos.
+I cured this one over and over and over and over.
 It eventually cured – mostly.
 But it’s hideous.

 Okay, so opaque doesn’t work.
 What about clear and shiny?
 In which I learned that some pendants have loops that prevent you laying the pendant flat – and in which I used a non-flat resin piece as a stand.